jonathandannel/graphite/readme.md

 - `height`: Sets the height of the graph container.

+- `fixPadding`: Sometimes other CSS rules and frameworks (namely Bootstrap/Foundation) can negatively impact the bottom alignment of columns and separators.
+This option should be used like so: `{'fixPadding': number}` if needed.
+Ex: `{'fixPadding': 22}`

 - `title`: Adds a title to the top-center of the graph.

 - `color`: Changes the bar color.
 Use a string with a Hex or RGB value.
 Linear gradients can be used, too.
 Ex: `{'color': '#884dff'}` `{'color': "linear-gradient(rgb(144, 164, 237), rgb(122, 139, 204))"}`